Table of Contents

 CTET Full Form

-CTET Full form is Central Teacher Eligibility Test.
-Central Teacher Eligibility Test (CTET) Exam is conducted by CBSE (Central Board of Secondary Education).
-CTET Comprises two paper i.e Paper 1 and Paper II.
-CTET Paper 1 is for Primary Teachers & CTET Paper II is for secondary Teacher.
+CTET Full form is the Central Teacher Eligibility Test.
+The Central Teacher Eligibility Test (CTET) Exam is conducted by CBSE (Central Board of Secondary Education).
+CTET Comprises two papers i.e Paper 1 and Paper II.
+CTET Paper 1 is for Primary Teachers & CTET Paper II is for Secondary Teachers.
 CTET qualification is fixed by the rules confined by the National Council for Teacher Education (NCTE).

 What is the CTET Full Form?